Bondster Review: Why You Will Find Better P2P Alternatives!

 Bondster has some problems in terms of transparency.
 Here are some examples:

-- No news are shared regarding problematic lenders.
+• No news and updates regarding problematic lenders.

-Transparency is an essential factor in gaining the trust of its investors.
-The fact that Bondster does not meet these criteria is something investors should take into account when making an investment decision.
+Transparency is a crucial aspect when making an educated investment decisions.
+The fact that Bondster does not meet these criteria is something investors should take into account.

 Is Bondster a Safe P2P Platform?